Is Nursing School Hard? The Truth Releaved!

 What are the career prospects for nursing graduates?

 Nursing offers a wide range of career opportunities in various healthcare settings.
-With the growing demand for healthcare professionals, nursing graduates can find employment in hospitals, clinics, long-term care facilities, and more.
+With the growing demand for healthcare professionals, nursing graduates can find employment in hospitals, clinics, and long-term care facilities.

 How can I maintain my mental and physical well-being during nursing school?